 One of us is!
 Roy handles all the market math, and holds a CFP license as well as a PhD.
 He's been providing personal, professional investment services for clients since 1993, and still does.

-We have 10-year performance data for our TSP strategies here.
+We have performance data for our TSP strategies here.
 Worth pointing out is that this data includes a 4.2% gain (yes, GAIN) in 2008, when markets all over the globe were losing 30% or more.

 Roy also has seven years of synopses available here, summarizing the gains he's made for his clients.
 More data is on the way; in the meantime, tell us if there's something specific you want to know!
-You can also check out testimonials from some folks who've been using our tips for a while, and have had a chance to see them work.
+You can also check out reviews from some folks who've been using our tips for a while, and have had a chance to see them work.

 In financial markets, a "guarantee" is also known as a "lie."
 We're not liars.
 What we offer is the credibility and assurance that comes with 20+ years of professional expertise, a history of positive results, and the knowledge that we invest our own accounts the same way.